This program will be listed under 2019-2020 Winter on Community Pass.

 The Department of Parks and Recreation has provided neon orange arm bands for each participant to help identify our group vs. other groups.
 (PLEASE RETURN THESE AT THE END OF THE SEASON).
 All add-ons will be kept inside the arm bands.
 Ensure that all bar codes are facing up to ensure faster scanning and less mistakes.

-Buses will leave from the Ponderosa parking lot (1600 Cooper Road in Scotch Plains) at 3:30 pm sharp each trip day.
+Buses will leave Scotch Plains at 3:30 pm sharp each trip day.
+The location is TBA.
 All chaperones, other than the ones noted to drive, will ride the buses with the participants.
 On each bus, there will be at least 1 chaperone sitting in the front of the bus and at least 1 chaperone sitting in the back of the bus.
 Buses will be numbered #1 - #4.
-On the first trip, new and/or participants who purchased lessons must ride on Bus #1.
+8th graders, new participants, and/or participants who purchased lessons must ride on Bus #1.
 Participants who purchased rentals must ride on Bus #2.
-Whatever bus the participant rides to Shawnee, he/she must ride the same bus back to Ponderosa.
-Chaperones must take attendance when participants get on the bus at Ponderosa and when participants get back on the bus at Shawnee.
+Whatever bus the participant rides to Shawnee, he/she must ride the same bus back to Scotch Plains.
+Chaperones must take attendance when participants get on the bus in Scotch Plains and when participants get back on the bus at Shawnee.

 All buses will have a bag that will contain a first aid kit, informational binder, garbage bags, and other necessary supplies.